Succulent Soil – Everything you need to know

 Indeed you do!
 Most succulents are adapted to very dry environments that receive little water.
 The soils that they naturally grow in are also unaccustomed to holding water – the water drains through them very quickly.

 Additionally, it should not be a dense soil.
 Aeration is important for the roots of all plants, and succulents are no exception!
-Crumbly dirt with additives such as gravel, perlite, or bark help prevent the soil from being tightly packed and allow airflow.
+Succulent potting mixes with high clay content are not ideal in this respect either.
+Clay is incredibly dense and tends to pack tight enough to restrict airflow.
+Instead, look for crumbly dirt with additives such as gravel, perlite, or bark to help prevent the soil from being tightly packed and allow airflow.
+Soil containing particles of ¼” or larger will allow for both drainage and airflow, so if your new soil looks a bit chunkier than the potting mix you use for your flower garden, you’re on the right track.

 OK, I dug up some dirt from my backyard…